sevthedev113/reading-notes/2025/07-july.md

 **Thoughts:**
 🕳 Social Void: a quiet emptiness that comes from working alone, without casual face-to-face interaction.

-I’ve felt that strange silence too—like I’m part of the system, but still outside of it.
+I’ve felt that strange silence too, like I’m part of the system, but still outside of it.
 This article made me think more intentionally about how to protect the emotional space while working remotely.